Jin93/MEBayesSL/README.md

 __Note:__

-there are several command lines that need to be customized by users because of discrepancies in server:
+there are several command lines that may need to be customized by users because of discrepancies in server:

 - The linux commands for submitting jobs on server (lines 88 - 94 and line 110: "sbatch --mem=30G" in `LDpred2_jobs.R`, and lines 120 - 126 and lines 145 - 146 (e.g., "sbatch --mem=35G"), in `MUSS_jobs.R`), may need to be modified according to the server used (e.g., "module load conda_R", "module load R/4.3", etc.).
 - For the commands in line 110 in `LDpred2_jobs.R`: "sbatch --mem=25G", the memory is required for running LDpred2 sequentially on two ancestry groups with NCORES=11 cores.
 If more ancestries are included, a larger memory (e.g., 40G for $K=5$) may need to requested (mainly for loading the LD information).
 Similarly, for the commands in lines 145 - 146 in `MUSS_jobs.R`: the required memory should be customized according to the number of training ancestry groups ($K$).
 The default memory requirement in MUSS_jobs.R is for jointly modeling 2 ancestry groups.
 For modeling more ancestry groups, the requested memory can be estimated as a linear function of $K$.